Some phenomena in tautological rings of manifolds: Examples

-If one prefers a connected manifold, note that each path component of each $M(i)$ contains a free orbit, and given a free orbit in two different path components we may cut out a neighbourhood of each free orbit and glue the $T$-manifolds together along the resulting boundaries.
+Each $V_i$ may be written as a sum $L_1 \oplus \cdots \oplus L_m$ of 1-dimensional complex $T$-representations; if a unit vector $v \in \bS(V_i)$ is written in components as $(l_1, \ldots, l_m)$ with all $l_j$ non-zero, then a $t \in T$ which stabilises it must act trivially on each $L_j$, so must act trivially on $V_i$, so $t$ must be the identity as $V_i$ is a faithful $T$-representation.
+Thus such a $v \in \bS(V_i)$ must lie in a free orbit, so in particular each path component of $M(i)$ has a free orbit.
+If one prefers a connected manifold, such free orbits in two different path components have tubular neighbourhoods $T$-equivariantly diffeomorphic to $T \times D^{2n+2m -\mathrm{rk}(T)}$, which can therefore be cut out and the remaining pieces glued together $T$-equivariantly along the common boundaries $T \times S^{2n+2m -\mathrm{rk}(T)-1}$.
 Doing this enough times yields a connected $T$-manifold with the same fixed-point data, and hence by localisation with the same characteristic classes.

 \begin{lemma} The $T$-manifold $M$ so obtained has $\kappa_{p_I}=0$ and

 \end{lemma} \begin{proof} The second statement follows from \eqref{eq:2}.
 An analogous calculation shows that